Alister Brown is an avid runner and represents Great Britain as an age group duathlete.

 How do you recover between training sessions?

-By eating a well balanced diet, lots of stretching, at least 8 hours of sleep a day and keeping myself hydrated.
+By eating a well balanced diet, doing lots of stretching, getting at least 8 hours of sleep, and keeping myself hydrated.

 I have done some charity work in the past raising money for Variety, the Children's Charity by running 4 Marathons in 4 days in 2015.

-However right now I am fundraising to travel to Izmir, Turkey to offer much needed assistance to some of the 80,000 Syrian refugees currently there trying to make some sort a life for themselves till they are able to return home to Syria.
-It's amazing how in today's world there is still so much neglect as there is not a single Government who is trying to help these people so it is down to to volunteer groups and non-governmental organisations to give up their time to proactively help these people in a sustainable and meaningful way.
-I have written more about it here: gofundme.com/alitoizmir
+However right now I am fundraising to travel to Izmir, Turkey to offer much needed assistance to some of the 80,000 Syrian refugees currently there trying to make some sort a life for themselves until they are able to return home to Syria.

 What are your top training tips for tri and duathlon?